Covid 19 coronavirus: Auckland in lockdown, rest of country in level 2 - Four cases of community transmission

 "There is no immediate link we have found, as yet to a managed isolation facility, and there is no connection to a high risk person, such as those who work at the border."

-Without knowing that, a precautionary approach was needed, she said.
+Without knowing that, a precautionary approach was needed, she said, "as disruptive as it is".

 "One of the most important lessons we've learned from overseas is to go hard and go early to stamp out flare ups.